uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * This receives likes and comments.
 * Stream
     * The user interface showing date-sorted (most recent first) local, public posts combined with posts from everyone that user follows.
+    * This is similar to "timeline" in old social media apps, "following" page, or "friends" page, or "newsfeed" in old Facebook.
 * Remote
     * A node to node connection.
 Requests from another node.
 HTTP Basic Auth authenticated.
 * Local